-Most people are diagnosed with the chronic phase.
-Patients have a high white blood cell count, but may or may not experience symptoms.
+Most people receive their diagnosis during the chronic phase.
+Patients have a high white blood cell count but may or may not experience symptoms.

 Blast Crisis Phase

-People in this phase may have anemia, very high or low platelet counts and high white blood cell count.
+People in this phase may have anemia, very high or low platelet counts and increased white blood cell count.
 The abnormal blood cells spread to other tissues and organs.

 Acute Lymphoblastic Leukemia